SwedbankPay/developer.swedbankpay.com/_includes/payment-order-ssn-restrictions.md

 You are currently only able to restrict Swish and Trustly payments to a Social Security Number, but we will add support for more payment methods going forward.
-No changes are required at your (the merchant’s) end to be able to offer more methods at a later time.
+No changes are required at your (the merchant’s) end to be able to offer more payment methods at a later time.

 ## Restrict To Social Security Number Request